Fall Professional Learning Opportunities

 Campbell County Schools,

-- KSTA/PIMSER Higher Ed Science Teaching SummitPIMSER is partnering with the Kentucky Science Teachers Association to present the Higher Ed Science Teaching Summit November 3, 2022 at EKU.
-Features Visit https://www.ksta.org/summit2022 for full information and registration.
+- Higher Ed Science Teaching SummitPIMSER will present the Higher Ed Science Teaching Summit November 2, 2023 at Kentucky State University.
+Features Visit https://www.rsvpbook.com/summit23 for full information and registration.

 Since 2005, PIMSER has provided professional learning services for over 10,200 teachers and administrators across Kentucky.
 We provide ongoing professional development that models research based practices for classroom teachers, instructional coaches, principals, district and university administrators, university instructors, and state level education consultants.
 Through these multi-tiered partnerships at the local, state and even national level, PIMSER has positioned itself at the forefront of the changing educational landscape, providing the network model for KY Senate Bill 1 and statewide training on assessment literacy.
 The dedication of our staff to improving educational practices has made PIMSER a branded name in Kentucky school districts and is synonymous with quality services.